kgisl/pythonFDP/lab/insort.md

 It should locate the proper insertion point for _item_ in _list_ to maintain sorted order and place _item_ at that location.
 The parameter _hi_ is the current index of _item_ in _list_.

-Implement a solution that does not have any
+Implement a solution that does not have any list methods.

 ### OPTIONAL
 - Implement a solution using list methods